sohailalam2/elemental-web/docs/index.md

 features:
   - title: Elemental Web is smart and shakes trees 🍃
-    details: Supports tree-shaking, so you only import what you need 😃
+    details: It supports tree-shaking, so you only import what you need 😃
   - title: Elemental Web works on modern browsers 🌍
-    details: Works on modern browsers out of the box but can also be polyfilled to support older ones
+    details: Build for the modern browsers but optionally fallback with polyfill
 ---